 We found procedures and equipment had been assessed by an independent expert within the recommended timescales.
 The practice had a radiation protection adviser and had appointed a radiation protection supervisor.

 In order to keep up to date with radiography and radiation protection and to ensure the practice is in compliance with its legal obligations under Ionising Radiation (Medical Exposure) Regulation (IRMER) 2000, the General Dental Council recommends that dentists undertake a minimum of five hours continuing professional development training every five years.
-The provider sent us evidence shortly after the inspection to show the dentist was up to date with this training.
+The practice manager showed us evidence of the completed training.